Modular resurgent structures: Modular resurgence

-\ee where we have changed the order of summation.\footnote{The change of summation order is a formal operation here as the coefficients $c_n$ might be factorially divergent.} Finally, we make sense of $L(-n)$ through the analytic continuation of $L(s)$. \end{proof}

-\begin{rmk} Depending on the explicit form of the functional equation satisfied by the $L$-function $L(s)$ in Eq.~\eqref{eq:lseries}, it might happen that $L(-n)$ is not well-defined for some $n\in\IZ_{\ge 0}$.
-In this case, the computation of the corresponding perturbative coefficients $c_n$ through the formula in Eq.~\eqref{eq: coeff-l1} requires a separate ad-hoc analysis.
-A complete first-principles understanding of the domain of validity of Eq.~\eqref{eq: coeff-l1} necessitates a specific investigation of the role played by the parameters entering the functional equation, its central point, and the motivic weight of the $L$-function.
-We leave this endeavour for the future. \end{rmk}
+Note that Proposition~\ref{prop:L-series} applies when the Dirichlet series in Eq.~\eqref{eq:lseries-pm} are $L$-functions.
+Moreover, depending on the explicit form of the functional equation satisfied by $L_\pm(s)$, it might happen that $L_\pm(-n)$ is not well-defined for some $n\in\IZ_{\ge 0}$.
+In this case, the computation of the corresponding perturbative coefficients $b_n^{(\pm)}$ through the formula in Eq.~\eqref{eq: coeff-l1} requires a separate ad-hoc analysis.